noccu/umamusu-translate/translating.md

 # Translating
 ## Manual
-Open the files in a text editor or edit them on github and write the translations in the provided enText or enName fields.
-There is a script for names which you probably want to run first for QoL, [see below](#further-processing).
+Open the files in a text editor or edit them on github and write the translations in the provided `enText` or `enName` fields.
+There is a script for names which you probably want to run first for QoL, as well as one which automatically line breaks text to fit a given length ([see below](#further-processing)).
 BlockIdx is sequential and can help you follow a route through choices.

 > "jpText": "日本語",
 > "enText": "\<**tl goes here**\>",

 **Don't change anything else.
 It's there so text can be put back in the right place.**
-[Unity Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) is supported but I advice against using it for global markup like making all the text smaller.
+[Unity Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) is supported but don't use it for global markup like making all the text smaller.
 Use it sparingly where needed.

+If you want to add line breaks yourself, leave a space before the `\n` so it won't concatenate words together in the log view, which breaks differently and automatically.
+Without the `-nl` flag, text processing will not touch line breaks present as long as all lines fit the length constraints.
+You can also add a `skip` key to any block to have the text processing completely ignore it, for the very occasional special case:
+> "enText": "\<**tl goes here**\>",
+> "skip": true,

 > For those unfamiliar; `\n` and `\r\n` are line breaks.
 Both essentially mean the same thing.
 > As you can see, the game uses both (\r\n is old, they changed to \n).
 It doesn't make a difference so just use `\n`.
 > If you see `\\n` please use that in your english text as well.
-It means the game expects to see the `\n` literally in the text, rather than it being turned into a linebreak immediately.
+It means the game expects to see the `\n` literally in the text, rather than it being turned into a line break immediately.

 ## MTL using DeepL